Families of Sandy Hook victims reach $73 million settlement with Remington

 Now, that suit has come to a close.
 "The plaintiffs in this action hereby give Notice that a settlement agreement has been executed between the parties," read a Tuesday filing from attorneys representing the estates of people killed in the shooting.

-Jury selection in the seven-year-old case was set to begin this September.
-But now, according to the filing signed by the plaintiff's attorney Josh Koskoff, there's a request for a hearing to have the case withdrawn.
+Jury selection in the 7-year-old case was set to begin this September.
+But now, according to the filing signed by Koskoff, there's a request for a hearing to have the case withdrawn.

 Copyright 2022 Connecticut Public Radio